precice/tutorials/partitioned-pipe/README.md

 ## Setup

 This scenario consists of two pipes connected in series.
-A fluid enters from the left (here $$ z=0 $$) boundary of the Fluid1 participant with a uniform velocity profile ($$ u_{\infty} = 0.1 m/s $$) and zero pressure gradient.
+A fluid enters from the left (here $$ z=0 $$) boundary of the Fluid1 participant with a uniform velocity profile ($$ u_{in} = 0.1 m/s $$) and zero pressure gradient.
 In its starting, uncoupled state, it exits from the right side (outlet: zero velocity gradient, zero pressure).
 This is also the coupling interface with Fluid2, which has the same boundary conditions as Fluid1.

 On the coupling interface, Fluid1 sends velocity and pressure gradient to Fluid2 and receives pressure.
 The additional pressure gradient exchange was found to help convergence [1], but this fluid-fluid coupling scenario is part of active research.